BarquistLab/sCIRCLE/README.md

 # sCIRCLE

-sCIRCLE (short for single-Cell Interactive Real-time Computer visualization for Low-dimensional Exploration) is a standalone Windows software for visual data mining and exploration of scRNA-Seq data sets and functional annotation data.
+### sCIRCLE (single-Cell Interactive Real-time Computer-visualization for Low-dimensional Exploration)
+is a standalone Windows application for visual data mining and exploration of scRNA-Seq data sets and functional annotation data.

 ## 💻 Prerequisites
 You need a Windows partition to run the software.
 Additionally a 3-button mouse and a keyboard are recommended.